Arsène Wenger enjoys 'special' surprise return to Emirates Stadium as Arsenal beats West Ham - KTVZ

 When Wenger arrived in England he was only the third overseas manager to coach a Premier League team.

-He introduced new ideas about nutrition, training and tactics and established a track record for signing players who became global stars, notably Dennis Bergkamp, Patrick Vieira, Thierry Henry, Cesc Fabregas and Robin van Persie.
+He introduced new ideas about nutrition, training and tactics and established a track record for signing players who became global stars, notably, Patrick Vieira, Thierry Henry, Cesc Fabregas and Robin van Persie.
+Dennis Bergkamp, who signed just over a year before Wenger’s appointment as Arsenal manager in 1996, also blossomed under the Frenchman.

 Nicknamed the “Professor” — Wenger has a degree in economics — the Frenchman also played a pivotal role in the building of Arsenal’s new training ground and the move from Highbury to the Emirates Stadium in 2006.

-Note: This story has been updated to make clear Dennis Bergkamp joined Arsenal just over a year before Wenger’s appointment as manager.